![]() |

 Granite is the stone of choice for use in the kitchen where all kinds of substances will come in contact with the countertop.

-Etching has nothing at all to do with sealing granite countertops or marble or travertine.
-Sealing will not prevent this.
+Etching has nothing to do with sealing granite countertops or marble or travertine.
+Sealing will not prevent etching or scratching.

 It is a chemical reaction between the acid and the calcite that physically alters the stone, which is especially noticeable on polished surfaces.